rmqtt/rmqtt/docs/en_US/retainer.md

-Additionally, "max_retained_messages" can be configured to set the maximum number of retained messages, where 0 indicates no limit; "max_payload_size" limits the size of message payloads; and "expiry_interval" configures the expiration time for retained messages, where 0 means they never expire.
+Additionally, "max_retained_messages" can be configured to set the maximum number of retained messages, where 0 indicates no limit; "max_payload_size" limits the size of message payloads.

 If RMQTT is deployed in single-node mode, then "ram", "sled", and "redis" are all supported storage modes.
 However,